SmartChemDesign/abc/README.md

         - PICKLE
 		- ENSEMBLE

-**FINAL** - common folder for all molecules you want to calculate **LOGS** - folder with temporary files and logs of ABC Algorithm work for every conformation **BEES** - all calculated conformations
+- **FINAL** - common folder for all molecules you want to calculate
+- **LOGS** - folder with temporary files and logs of ABC Algorithm work for every conformation
+- **BEES** - all calculated conformations
-    **UNOPT** - conformations got after ABC Algorithm work
+   - 	**UNOPT** - conformations got after ABC Algorithm work
-    **OPT** - optimized conformations which may be included in ensembe **PICKLE** - folder with .pickle-file containing all molecule data after calculation **ENSEMBLE** - folder with final ensemble
+   - 	**OPT** - optimized conformations which may be included in ensembe
+- **PICKLE** - folder with .pickle-file containing all molecule data after calculation
+- **ENSEMBLE** - folder with final ensemble

-3. When calculation is over, approved conformations will be located in ./FINAL/<molecule-name>/ENSEMBLE directory
+4. When calculation is over, approved conformations will be located in ```./FINAL/molecule-name/ENSEMBLE directory```